Asbestos & Mesothelioma Attorneys

 Latency, the time from first exposure to manifestation of disease, is prolonged in the case of mesothelioma.
 It is virtually never less than fifteen years and peaks at 30–40 years.

 Information contained in this page is from multiple sources, including Wikipedia.
 This information should not be used as a tool for self-diagnosis, but is included to provide information regarding potential causes for asbestos-related diseases.
 You should consult with your doctor regarding the diagnosis and treatment of this or any medical condition.
-You should consult with Scheuermann & Jones, LLC if you have been diagnosed with an asbestos-related condition and want information regarding possible legal action.
+You should consult with Blake Jones Law Firm L.L.C. if you have been diagnosed with an asbestos-related condition and want information regarding possible legal action.